2025 YSP Projects and Application Information

 Satisfy any eligibility requirements specified by the BMSIS YSP and the “Required Skills” section of the project to be considered.

 Have two letters of recommendation sent to ysp_letters@bmsis.org.
 For more information about the letters of recommendation, please read the FAQ document.
+Please note: your application will not be considered complete unless we receive two letters of recommendation on your behalf.

 There is a $20 USD fee for applying to the program.